 Further south lies the next encounter: the Equatorial Doldrums, just beyond the Trade Wind Zone.

 It is by no means a windless sea.
 Trade winds from the Northern and Southern Hemispheres collide here and rise as updrafts.
-It's a long east–west band, with a width of several hundred kilometers from north to south.
+It's a long east–west band, several hundred kilometers wide from north to south.
 It's also a place of unstable weather, with fickle winds coming and going.

 Almost every day, squall clouds accompanied by gusty winds visit the calm, swell-free sea, releasing large drops of passing rain.